 Your list should be a little shorter so now would be a good time to get in touch and check that they’re available on your big day.
 We’ve had enquiries for weddings that are two years away before so it’s worth asking ASAP.
 The majority of people seem to book us 6 months to a year before their wedding but it’s always first come first served.

 If you’re struggling to decide between a few different choices, ask to see some full wedding galleries and ask for a video chat or if they’re local, a meeting.
 After that, you should know who’s the one.

 Oh!
 And before you send any money, make sure there’s a contract in place and that the photographer has insurance.
 Juuust in case!

 Thus ends our guide on how to choose a wedding photographer.
 If it was too much to read, just book us!
 We’re ace and we’d love to shoot your wedding.

-Award-winning wedding photographers and husband and wife team, Emma + Rich take photographs and make films with our own creative, fun and unique way of telling your story.
-Based in Scarborough near York and Hull, we travel across the UK with our own style of fun wedding photography.
+Award-winning wedding photographers and husband and wife team, Emma + Rich take photographs and make films with our own creative, fun, and unique way of telling your story.
+Based in Scarborough near York and Leeds, we travel across the UK with our own style of fun wedding photography.